 Performance in lockstep mode cannot be as high as with independent channels.
 The burst length for DDR3 DIMMs is eight which is shared between two channels that are in lockstep mode.
 Each channel of the pair provides 32 bytes to produce the 64-byte cache-line.
 DRAMs on independent channels are configured to deliver a burst length of eight.
 The maximum read bandwidth for a given Rank is half of peak.
-There is another draw back in using lockstep mode, that is, higher power consumption since the total activation power is about twice of the independent channel operation if comparing to same type of DIMMs.
+There is another drawback in using lockstep mode, that is, higher power consumption since the total activation power is about twice of the independent channel operation if comparing to same type of DIMMs.

-In Lockstep Channel Mode, each memory access is a 128-bit data access that spans Channel B and Channel C, and Channel E and Channel F. Lockstep Channel mode is the only RAS mode that allows SDDC for x8 devices.
-Lockstep Channel Mode requires that Channel B and Channel C, and Channel E and Channel F must be populated identically with regards to size and organization.
-DIMM slot populations within a channel do not have to be identical but the same

-DIMM slot location across Channel B and Channel C and across Channel E and Channel F must be populated the same.
+In Lockstep Channel Mode, each memory access is a 128-bit data access that spans Channel B and Channel C. Lockstep Channel mode is the only RAS mode that allows SDDC for x8 devices.
+Lockstep Channel Mode requires that Channel B and Channel C must be populated identically with regards to size and organization.
+DIMM slot populations within a channel do not have to be identical but the same DIMM slot location across Channel B and Channel C must be populated the same.

-3.2.2.4 Single Device Data Correction (SDDC)
+3.2.2.5 Single Device Data Correction (SDDC)